d2tsb/ff6t/README.md

 #### Description
 everything around the (fast) fourier transform implemented in c++

-it's a bunch of headers which implement the following things:
+it's a bunch of headers which implement the all the checked features list bellow.

 #### Features

-+ modops
++ modops ✅
     + modinverse
          + iterative
 		 + recursive